SteveAustin79/YTDL/README.md

 # YTDL - YouTubeDownLoader 0.3
 A command line YouTube video downloader, downloading a specific video resolution file and a 128kps audio stream, finally merged into a single file.
 Use of ffmpeg and pytubefix.

-YTDLchannel.py: Download all videos from a specific YouTube channel
+YTDLchannel.py: Download all videos from a specific YouTube channel (highest available resolution will be downloaded automatically).

 # History
 - 20250224 - v0.3 - config file support